trinistr/dicey/README.md

 > [!NOTE]
 > 💡 Roll mode is compatible with `--format`, but not `--result`.

-## Usage / API
+## Usage — API

 > [!Note]
-> - Latest documentation from `main` branch is automatically deployed to [GitHub Pages](https://trinistr.github.io/dicey).
+> - Latest API documentation from `main` branch is automatically deployed to [GitHub Pages](https://trinistr.github.io/dicey).
 > - Documentation for published versions is available on [RubyDoc](https://rubydoc.info/gems/dicey).

 ### Dice

 There are 3 classes of dice currently:
 - `Dicey::AbstractDie` is the base class for other dice, but can be used on its own.
 It has no restrictions on values of sides.
 For now, it is *only* useful for rolling and can't be used for distribution calculations.
-- `Dicey::NumericDie` behaves much the same as `Dicey::AbstractDie`, except for checking that all values are instances of `Numeric`.
+- `Dicey::NumericDie` behaves much the same as `Dicey::AbstractDie` (being its subclass), except for checking that all values are instances of `Numeric`.
 It can be initialized with an Array or Range.
-- `Dicey::RegularDie` is a subclass of `Dicey::NumericDie`.
+- `Dicey::RegularDie` is a specialized subclass of `Dicey::NumericDie`.
 It is defined by a single integer which is expanded to range (1..N).

 All dice classes have constructor methods aside from `.new`:
 - `.from_list` takes a list of definitions and calls `.new` with each one;
 - `.from_count` takes a count and a definition and calls `.new` with it specified number of times.

-See [Diving deeper](#diving-deeper) for more information.
+See [Diving deeper](#diving-deeper) for more theoretical information.

 > [!NOTE]
 > 💡 Using `Float` values is liable to cause precision issues.
 Due to in-built result verification, this **will** raise errors.
 Use `Rational` or `BigDecimal` instead.

 #### DieFoundry

-`Dicey::DieFoundry#call` provides the string interface for creating dice as available in CLI:
+`Dicey::DieFoundry#call` provides the interface for creating dice from Strings as available in CLI:
 ```rb
 Dicey::DieFoundry.new.call("100")
   # same as Dicey::RegularDie.new(100)